Earl Keth

 NTS Record: Wins 31 Losses: 2:

-Earl Keth: Navy Tennis and Golf Intermural Champion 1944.
+Earl Keth: Navy Tennis and Golf Intramural Champion 1944.

 Keth was an All-American player for Central Missouri (then called "Central Missouri State College"), a third-team selection by Converse in 1938.
 In both his junior and senior seasons, Keth led the team to the NAIA national championship.
 In 1971, Keth was named to the 10-man all-time NAIA All-tournament team.

 After stints as a high school coach and in the military, Keth became the Mules' head basketball coach in 1946 and remained in that position until 1961.
 During that time, Keth's teams went 159–167.
 Upon leaving this role, Keth became the head golf coach for the school until his death on the school's golf course on April 19, 1972.